odoo/documentation/crm/leads/generate/manual.rst

 You can also directly add a contact into a specific sales team without having to convert the lead first.
 On the Sales module, go to your dashboard and click on the **Pipeline** button of the desired sales team.
-If you don’t have any sales team yet, :doc:`you need to create one first <../../salesteam/setup/create_team>`.
+If you don't have any sales team yet, :doc:`you need to create one first <../../salesteam/setup/create_team>`.
 Then, click on **Create** and fill in the contact details as shown here above.
 By default, the newly created opportunity will appear on the first stage of your sales pipeline.